 Did you know that Twinkl create their own eBooks for children?
-Ronald the Rhino is one of their latest titles.
+Ronald the Rhino eBook is one of their latest titles.
 It’s a lovely story about friendship and individuality, which are important concepts at any age.
 There’s also a slew of resources to accompany the book.

-The Ronald the Rhino worksheets are mostly all KS1 but Twinkl’s fabulous differentiation helps provide some options for KS2.
+The Ronald the Rhino eBook worksheets are mostly all KS1 but Twinkl’s fabulous differentiation helps provide some options for KS2.
 Differentiated worksheets are labelled in the bottom left corner with 1 to 3 stars; 1 star is lower ability and 3 stars is higher ability.
 (Ideal for homeschoolers, as many parents are juggling mixed ages or abilities!
 One can merrily mix-and-match to find a custom combo for one’s children.)

 If one is really stumped for how to adapt to a different year group, there’s also the option to make something with Twinkl Create.
-(This is a good way to make your own literacy puzzles or word mats, which I find helpful for writing prompts and increasing spelling fluency.)
+(This is a good way to make your own literacy puzzles or word mats.
+I find these helpful for writing prompts and increasing spelling fluency.)
 To accompany the Ronald the Rhino theme of individuality and self-esteem, I used Twinkl Create to make a “positive words” word search, using the Twinkl word banks and images.